cabforum/servercert/docs/BR.md

 **Validation Specialists:**  Someone who performs the information verification duties specified by these Requirements.

-**Validity Period** :  The period of time measured from the date when the Certificate is issued until the Expiry Date.
+**Validity Period:**   The period of time measured from the date when the Certificate is issued until the Expiry Date.

 **Wildcard Certificate:**  A Certificate containing an asterisk (\*) in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.